Arturo-Quiroga-MSFT/ai-cookbook/README.md

+# This repo contains tailored code from the original repo found at https://github.com/daveebbelaar/ai-cookbook

+The modified code can work using Azure OpenAI models, instead of OpenAI models.

+The new code is in subdir "Agents-Azure"

+Below is the original introduction.

 # Introduction

 This Cookbook contains examples and tutorials to help developers build AI systems, offering copy/paste code snippets that you can easily integrate into your own projects.